HCDigitalScholarship/summer2021/june1.md

 - What projects are you working on this summer?
 - What's your favorite summer food?

+To access GitHub, you will need to create an account.
+Go to: https://github.com/join

+Once logged in, you can find our GitHub organization here: https://github.com/HCDigitalScholarship

 1. [Create a new Github repository](https://docs.github.com/en/github/getting-started-with-github/create-a-repo)